ueberdosis/hocuspocus/docs/server/cloud.md

 ## Examples

+##### replit / Sandbox: Fully functional prototype

+We have created a simple client / server setup using replit, which you can review and fork here: https://replit.com/@ueberdosis/TiptapCollab?v=1

+The example load multiple documents over the same websocket (multiplexing), and shows how to realize per-document authentication using JWT.

 ##### Authentication

 Authentication is done using JWT.
 You can see your secret in the admin interface and use it to generate tokens for your clients.
 If you want to generate a JWT and add some attributes for testing, you can use http://jwtbuilder.jamiekurtz.com/ .
 You can leave all fields default, just replace the "key" with the secret from your settings.